munozariasjm/LuaOptim/README.md

 If you have suggestions or improvements, feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.

----

-This README provides an overview of how to use the SimionOptimizer module, explains the arguments for running the script, and gives a basic intuition into how simulated annealing works.
 ### Authors

 **Exotic Molecules and Atoms Lab**